 To stop the refreshing, press the CTRL + C key combination.

 NOTE: The 5 in the command above refreshes the command every 5 seconds.
-You can modify this value if you wish to increase or shorten the time interval.
+If you wish to increase or shorten the interval, you can modify this value.

 2] Use netstat parameters to filter connection information

 netstat command is a powerful command that can show you every detail about your device’s connections.
-Let’s explore the following most commonly used netstat parameters to find specific network details.
+Explore the most commonly used netstat parameters to find specific network details.

 - Display active and inactive connections